6. Multiplicative Functionals#

 \(\newcommand{\eqdef}{\stackrel{\text{def}}{=}}\)

 Chapter Processes with Markovian increments described additive functionals of a Markov process.
-This chapter describes exponentials of additive functionals that we call multiplicative functionals and that we can use to model stochastic growth, stochastic discounting, and their interactions.
+This chapter describes exponentials of additive functionals that we call multiplicative functionals.
+We can use them to model stochastic growth, stochastic discounting, and their interactions.
 After adjusting for geometric growth or decay, a multiplicative functional contains a martingale component that turns out to be a likelihood ratio process that is itself a special type of multiplicative functional called an exponential martingale.
-We shall see how a likelihood ratio process is used to construct an alternative probability model with Markov dynamics by simply multiplying an original probability measure by the likelihood ratio process.
-This procedure is widely used in asset pricing theory and helps us to represent stochastic components of growth and discounting that persist over long horizons.
-It is also plays an essential role in statistical discrimination.
-We will have several other applications of multiplicative functionals, including returns and positive cash flows that compound over multiple horizons, cumulative stochastic discount factors used represent prices of such multi-period cash flows, and subjective beliefs of private sector investors and policy makers that might deviate from rational expectations.
-To analyze multiplicative functionals, we apply mathematical tools closely related to tools from the statistical theory of large deviations.
+By simply multiplying a baseline probability measure with Markov dynamics by a likelihood ratio process, we can construct an alternative probability model with Markov dynamics.
+This procedure is useful for asset pricing models because of how it can help us to represent stochastic growth and discounting components that persist over long horizons.
+It also plays an essential role in statistical model discrimination.
+We will encounter several other applications of multiplicative functionals, including models of returns and positive cash flows that compound over multiple horizons, cumulative stochastic discount factors used represent prices of such multi-period cash flows, and subjective beliefs of private sector investors and policy makers that might deviate from an econometrician’s model.
+To analyze multiplicative functionals, we apply mathematical tools related to ones used in the statistical theory of large deviations.

 6.1.
 Geometric growth and decay#